abajorek/academic-evidence-finder/README.md

 The bundle includes all of the supporting scan scripts, configuration, and pygame assets.
 When you launch the packaged app, Edgar writes results to `~/EdgarEvidence/results` so the reports stick around outside the temporary app bundle.

+> 💡 The build script takes care of its own virtual environment and forces `pip` to download binary wheels for heavyweight dependencies like `lxml`, `numpy`, and `pygame`.
+That means no more hanging terminals while compiling `requirements.txt`—the resulting `Edgar.app` is a self-contained GUI with the scanners, rules, and retro sound effects baked in.

 For debugging or scripted runs you can ask the launcher to execute a bundled scanner directly:

 ```bash